Are you wondering how to perform the audit of expenses?

 - Substantive analytical procedures

-Based on the nature of risk involved, Misstatements(either prior year or current year), adverse operating expenses ratio, and industry in which entity operates, the Audit team might decide to perform both the above procedures.
+The audit team might decide to perform the above procedures based on the nature of the risk involved, Misstatements(either prior year or current year), adverse operating expenses ratio, and the industry in which the entity operates.

 Substantive procedures are nothing but the test of details procedures.
 The audit team obtains and tests the details of transactions.
-Here details mean supporting which are from outside the entity like invoices, contracts or agreements or internal supports like internal emails, entity policies.
+Here, details mean supporting documents from outside the entity, like invoices, contracts, or agreements, or internal support like internal emails, and entity policies.

 Runners Insight:

 Sometimes inquiries with the relevant entity personnel also form part of audit documentation.
-Such inquiries need not be corroborative evidence but can turn out to be concluding audit evidence.
+Such inquiries need not be corroborative evidence but can be concluding audit evidence.

-Are you wondering how inquiry support audit evidence?
+Are you wondering how inquiry supports audit evidence?

 Auditors might not know beforehand about the nature of expenses through testing.
-So, performing inquiries helps in audit of expense.
+So, conducting inquiries helps in the expense audit.

-For example, an expenses entry for purchasing an actuator for batching plant is part of detail testing.
-The audit team inquires with the entity personnel to understand the nature and use it.
-This helps in gaining whether that entry comprises capital vs. revenue items.
+For example, an expense entry for purchasing an actuator for a batching plant is part of the test of details.
+The audit team inquires with the entity personnel to understand its nature and use.
+This helps determine whether that entry comprises capital vs. revenue items.

 Runners Insight:

-Even auditors might go to the plant site and check with site personnel (who are independent of the client staff, to whom auditors generally deal with) to check if the entity office personnel responses are accurate.
+Even auditors might go to the plant site and check with site personnel (independent of the client staff, to whom auditors generally deal) to see if the entity office personnel’s responses are accurate.

 For example,

-Auditors need not rely on the inquiry responses provided by fixed asset department.
-Instead they will perform inquiries with the factory staff who are actually working inside the Plant & Machinery or Fixed assets.
-This kind of verifications gives more persuasive evidence.
+Auditors need not rely on the inquiry responses provided by the fixed asset department.
+Instead, they will inquire with the factory staff working inside the Plant and machinery or Fixed assets.
+This kind of verification provides more persuasive evidence.

 Involving Industry Experts for Auditing Expenses:

-Audit team are not generally aware of all the industry knowledge.
+The audit team is not generally aware of all the industry knowledge.
 Based on the item’s value, the audit team might also approach industry experts for subject knowledge questions.
-Then those discussions are forms part of audit documentation as evidence.
+Then those discussions form part of audit documentation as evidence.

 Key Test – Capital vs Revenue

-The distinction between capital vs. revenue items is key aspect in this substantive testing.
-If the expenses result in a benefit of enduring nature, then it can be eligible for capitalization subject to the value of the expenses and entity capitalization policy.
+The distinction between capital and revenue items is a key aspect of this substantive testing.
+If the expenses result in an enduring benefit, then the benefit can be eligible for capitalization, subject to the value of the expenses and the entity’s capitalization policy.

 How about an example here?

-ABC entity is into the Soap Manufacturing business.
-Entity purchases ten calculators for the finance department.
-Each of them costs $100.
-Generally, these calculators last for more than four years.
-However, those have a product warranty of 3 years.
+ABC is in the Soap Manufacturing business.
+The entity purchases ten calculators for the finance department, each costing $100.
+These calculators generally last over four years but have a three-year product warranty.

-Per ABC Entity Policy, expenses can be capitalized if those provide a recurring benefit of more than one year and a value of at least $7,500.
+Per ABC Entity Policy, expenses can be capitalized if they provide a recurring benefit of more than one year and a value of at least $7,500.

-Therefore, calculators are not capitalized even though the benefits are for more than one year as the value is negligible.
+Therefore, calculators are not capitalized even though their benefits are for more than one year, as their value is negligible.

 Runners Insights